Postpartum Nurse

 Skills

-For your hard skills list, include any technical abilities or specific industry knowledge that's essential to working as a postpartum nurse.
-These could be skills gained through work experience or qualifications.
+Under hard skills, add any specialist skills you possess that are specifically required for postpartum nurse jobs.
+These tend to be technical skills and industry knowledge essential to the position.
 Furthermore, an extensive list of hard skills helps to make a compelling case for your postpartum nurse job applications, as they show employers your understanding of the postpartum nurse role.
 If possible, add four or five hard skills that reflect the requirements of the job description.
 These will boost your chances of success in your applications.

 • Neonatal care techniques